 COVID - 19 KEEPING OUR FAMILIES, STAFF, VOLUNTEERS, AND COMMUNITY SAFE PLEASE READ BELOW FOR FULL DETAILS

-As the COVID-19 situation changes rapidly, Blind Children's Learning Center has responded and will continue to respond to the best guidance available from the CDC California Department of Public Health, Orange County Department of Education, and local governments in which BCLC serves and operates.
+On April 1, Blind Children's Learning Center launched a 100% virtual service model to meet the needs of our children and families amid COVID-19.
+Online classrooms and tele-health services are presently engaging hundreds of BCLC families until we can serve those families in person again.
+We look forward to that day and will continue to adhere to the best guidance and practices from the CDC, California Department of Public Health, Orange County Department of Education, and local governments in which BCLC serves and operates.
 Our top priority is the health and safety of our children, families, staff, volunteers, and the community at large.

 Based on strict guidance and careful attention to the fact that BCLC provides critical services to a vulnerable population, we have implemented the following to play our role in maintaining public health.